Rent (musical)

-Rent is a rock musical with music, lyrics, and book by Jonathan Larson, loosely based on Giacomo Puccini's 1896 opera La Bohème.
-It tells the story of a group of impoverished young artists struggling to survive and create a life in Lower Manhattan's East Village in the thriving days of bohemian Alphabet City, under the shadow of HIV/AIDS.
+Rent (stylized in all caps) is a rock musical with music, lyrics, and book by Jonathan Larson.
+Loosely based on the 1896 opera La bohème by Giacomo Puccini, Luigi Illica, and Giuseppe Giacosa, it tells the story of a group of impoverished young artists struggling to survive and create a life in Lower Manhattan's East Village, in the thriving days of the bohemian culture of Alphabet City, under the shadow of HIV/AIDS.

-The musical was first seen in a workshop production at New York Theatre Workshop in 1993.
-This same off-Broadway theatre was also the musical's initial home following its official 1996 opening.
-The show's creator, Jonathan Larson, died suddenly of an aortic dissection, believed to have been caused by undiagnosed Marfan syndrome, the night before the off-Broadway premiere.
+The musical was first seen in 1993 in a workshop production at New York Theatre Workshop, the off-Broadway theatre which was also where the musical began performances on January 26, 1996.
+The show's creator, Jonathan Larson, had died suddenly of an aortic dissection the night before.
 The musical moved to Broadway's larger Nederlander Theatre on April 29, 1996.

 On Broadway, Rent gained critical acclaim and won several awards, including the Pulitzer Prize for Drama and the Tony Award for Best Musical.
 The Broadway production closed on September 7, 2008, after 12 years, making it one of the longest-running shows on Broadway.
 The production grossed over $280 million.

 The success of the show led to several national tours and numerous foreign productions.
-In 2005, it was adapted into a motion picture featuring most of the original cast members.
+In 2005, it was adapted into a motion picture featuring six of the eight principal cast members from the 1996 stage premiere.